SmokkoZ/accounting/docs/prd/epic-4-implementation-guide.md

             bet_repo=bet_repo
         )
     else:
-        st.info("👈 Select a surebet from the queue to begin settlement")
+        st.info("ðŸ‘ˆ Select a surebet from the queue to begin settlement")
 ```

 ---